pvanuffelen/head_first_design_patterns/docs/6_command_pattern.md

 In the main example of this chapter, vendor can program to the `Command` interface, inorder to assign actions to a button.
 The remote only knows to use the `execute()` method, which is enough (so it is decoupled from the actual implementation).

+## Queuing Requests

+The Command Pattern can be used to handle queuing requests.
+Units of work/computation are packaged as commands.
+These are added to the queue and executed by (a) thread(s).
+This way, the job queue class is totally decoupled from the class doing the computations.

+BRAIN POWER:
+How might a web server make use of such a queue?
+What other applications can you think of?

+A:
+A web server might use such a queue to handle all the queries/requests.
+The other application that I can think of is a database.
+It uses a queue to handle queries.